 While Elizabeth Walsh’s job title — statistician — does not indicate a traditional leadership role, she also doesn’t categorize herself as a traditional public health leader.
 She has led innovative changes, from transforming the department’s statistics communications to integrating data storytelling into their daily work and making data more accessible to the community.
 Collectively, these efforts have elevated the role of public health through increased recognition, credibility, and buy-in from all stakeholders, including individual community members.
 She has extensive experience in various areas of public health, including social epidemiology, HIV prevention, public policy, and data analysis.
 Elizabeth has also worked in the health care sector as an analyst with the National Database for Nursing Quality Indicators and monitoring trends of TRICARE claims in support of fraud prevention efforts with the Defense Health Agency.

-Elizabeth holds a Masters of Public Health in Epidemiology from the University of Minnesota-Twin Cities School of Public Health.
+Elizabeth holds a Master of Public Health in Epidemiology from the University of Minnesota-Twin Cities School of Public Health.
 She earned a Bachelor of Arts in biology from William Jewell College.